1dv032/syllabus/examination/part_2/examination.md

 It should, at least, contain the following parts:

 1. **Work Diary** - What have you done today?
 Which problems did you try to solve and how did you solve them.
 Every day that you have worked with the assignment should have an entry in the diary, it should also include how much time was spent on the specific task and also a summarize time report telling the total time spending on solving this assignment.
 2. **How to test your solution** - The assignment is divided into two different part and you need to document how we can try these different parts.
+The examiner should be able to test each solution with minimal effort, preferable just one command.

 ## Sirius Cybernetics Corporation - Mission Statement